Franci Bouebari

-Franci Clarck Bouebari Kitsamoutse (born 12 September 2003) is a French professional footballer who plays as a centre-back for German club Rot-Weiss Essen on loan from SC Freiburg II.
+Franci Clarck Bouebari Kitsamoutse (born 12 September 2003) is a French professional footballer who plays as a centre-back for German club Rot-Weiss Essen.

 Career

 Bouebari is a youth product of Strasbourg, and was promoted to their reserves in 2022.
 He made his professional debut with Strasbourg in a 2–1 Ligue 1 win over Lyon on 14 January 2023, coming on as an early substitute and assisting his side's first goal.

 Bouebari joined SC Freiburg II in June 2023.
 On 1 July 2025, he was loaned to Rot-Weiss Essen.
+On 28 May 2026, Rot-Weiss made the transfer permanent.